BOCA RATON, Fla. — Residents are sounding off on a massive 77-acre mixed-use project in Boca Raton that could reshape the area.

 "There's coyotes back here, there's fox, turtles, all kinds of wildlife that I don’t know where they're going to go," said Koslowski.

-Koslowski’s main concern is congestion in the neighborhood, as Torah Academy across the street, is already expanding.
+Koslowski's main concern is congestion in the neighborhood, as Torah Academy across the street is already expanding.

-The project will also include restaurants, a grocery store, a transit center, and park space.
+The project will also include restaurants, a grocery store, a transit center and park space.

-According to the master plan, developers said mixing housing with retail and office space would reduce traffic.
-They add the site’s location, between I-95 and a residential neighborhood, make it ideal for development.
-It includes 53% open space, which is above the city's requirement of 25% and is within walking distance from Florida Atlantic University and Yamato Road Tri Rail station.
+They said the site's location, between I-95 and a residential neighborhood, makes it ideal for development.
+It includes 53% open space, which is above the city's requirement of 25% and is within walking distance from Florida Atlantic University and the Yamato Road Tri-Rail station.

 Still, many fear the project will erase what's left of the city's green space.